photo by Our Bahcivancilar for Unsplash

 - Do you feel so emotionally drawn to your possessions that it causes you anxiety to part with them?
 Is parting with any of your hoard like having your heart torn out?

 - Does it feel as though your possessions matter more than your family and friends?

 - Are other people telling you that you have a problem?

 If you can answer yes to any of these questions then your relationship to your possessions is problematic.
 It’s important to know that even if your current situation seems grave and unmanageable, there is understanding and compassionate help available.

-Alongside practical assistance, the following three pronged therapeutic approach is helpful:
+Alongside practical assistance, the following three pronged therapeutic approach is helpful.

 Cognitive Behavioural Therapy – CBT

 Hoarding comes from an emotional place.
-It may occur because of loss, there may be genetic components and there are often historical events which have triggered the collection and retention of possessions.
+It may occur because of loss, there may be genetic components.
+And there are often historical events which have triggered the collection and retention of possessions.
 It is vital that your therapist can also look at this aspect of the problem alongside altering present behaviour with CBT.

 It is also important to look at the family of the hoarder.
 Over the years, all sorts of enabling behaviour will have developed.
 Family members may have unwittingly supported a hoarder by being over-sympathetic to their anxiety.
 Or, unhelpful bullying and blackmailing tactics, which are counterproductive at best and unhelpful at worst, may have been employed.